bamablee/controller-demo/README.md

 into the venv and run the unit tests.

-Run scripts/demo1.sh to execute a control system described by the file cfg/demo1.ini and save the results to a 'demo1.csv' data file.
+Run scripts/demo1.sh to execute a control system described by the file cfg/demo1.ini, save the results to a 'demo1.csv' data file, and then plot the data.

+Run scripts/demo2.sh to execute a control system described by the file cfg/demo2.ini, save the results to a 'demo2.csv' data file, and then plot the data.